jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 ![products-2][products-2]

 Remember that every map function must have a [key][lists-keys] for indexing.
+Also, the key prop is not a prop that will be passed to the next component.
+If you want that value passed you must also, separately, pass it as a prop.

+### Optional Chaining

-Remember to account for the fact that there will be no values on the first render.
-You can use the [optional chaining][op-chain] operator to handle this behavior.
+You need to account for the fact that there will be no values on the first render. useEffect only runs after the render.
+Notice above how you added the `?` after the `products` variable?
+You can use the [optional chaining][op-chain] operator to conditionally render your JSX, only, if the variable has a value.
 You should now be able to render all of your products using the `/` route.

 ## Phase 7: Create A Product